St Andrew's Church, Church Road, Hove: Graves and memorials

 One man whose name is internationally famous is also buried in a grave on the south side of the church.
 Sir George Everest, the geographer who undertook the Great Trigonometric Survey in India while acting as Surveyor-General, was the first person to determine the exact height of the world's highest mountain, which was then named after him.
 He died in London in December 1866 and was buried with his two children, sister and father-in-law.
 However, Sir George himself had no connection with Hove or Brighton at any time during his life, and none of the family members buried at the church were known to be associated with it.

-George Augustus Westphal was the last surviving naval officer who served on The Victory at Trafalgar and is buried in the churchyard.
-There is a plaque in his name inside the church.
+George Augustus Westphal was the last surviving naval officer who served on HMS Victory at the Battle of Trafalgar in 1805.
+He is buried in the churchyard, and there is a plaque in his name inside the church.
 Another Trafalgar veteran, Rear-Admiral Sir John Hindmarsh KH RN, the first Governor of South Australia, lies here too.
 There are also Commonwealth War Graves Commission special memorials to a North Staffordshire Regiment officer of World War I and a Royal Air Force officer of World War II.